bootphon/XLingCorrelation/tools/README.md

 # Tools

 These tools are used to process CDS corpora.
-These corpora are downloaded from [CHILDES](https://childes.talkbank.org), which regroup a set of files in CHAT format; these are the files we work with.
+These corpora are downloaded from [CHILDES](https://childes.talkbank.org), which regroups a set of files in CHAT format; these are the files we work with.

 ## Preprocessing steps